andriyadi/EspX/README.md

 ##About Makestro Cloud
 [Makestro Cloud](http://cloud.makestro.com) (formerly known as iothub.id) is our contribution to makers community to get up fast for connecting their things to the cloud.
 It's not meant to be production-grade IoT backend, but you can use it to test publishing data from the things and visualize them to a nice dashboard, or controlling your things.
-The details about it is still written as we speak.
-For now, let's get acquainted with it by here: [https://www.hackster.io/winter/getting-started-with-makestro-cloud-f4a646](https://www.hackster.io/winter/getting-started-with-makestro-cloud-f4a646), or watching this intro video and follow it along: [https://youtu.be/7HNz-JNF8EU](https://youtu.be/7HNz-JNF8EU)
+Let's get acquainted with it by here: [https://www.hackster.io/winter/getting-started-with-makestro-cloud-f4a646](https://www.hackster.io/winter/getting-started-with-makestro-cloud-f4a646), or watching this intro video and follow it along: [https://youtu.be/7HNz-JNF8EU](https://youtu.be/7HNz-JNF8EU)

-This documentation will be kept improved.
-So stay tune.
+As explained above, this library doesn't include support of Makestro Cloud client anymore.
+Please refer to this [repo](https://github.com/dycodex/MakestroCloudClient)